magento/devdocs/guides/v2.1/cloud/cdn/fastly-vcl-badreferer.md

     -  On the *Container* page, enter a **Dictionary name**.
 For this example, use the name `referrer_blocklist`.

-    -  Select **Activate after the change** to deploy your changes to the service version that you are editing.
+    -  Select **Activate after the change** to deploy your changes to the version of the Fastly service configuration that you are editing.

     -  Click **Upload** to attach the dictionary to your Fastly service configuration.

-1. Add the list of domain names to block to the the `referrer_blocklist` dictionary:
+1. Add the list of domain names to block to the `referrer_blocklist` dictionary:

-    -  Click the Settings icon for the `referrer_blocklist` dictonary.
+    -  Click the Settings icon for the `referrer_blocklist` dictionary.

     -  Add and save key-value pairs in the new dictionary.
-For this example, each **Key** is a website referrer URL that you want to block and the **Value** is `true`.
+For this example, each **Key** is the domain name of a referrer URL to block and **Value** is `true`.

        ![Add bad referrer dictionary items]